 This means unlike the external power packs of studio lighting ,which need a plug to recharge, you can just keep replacing the batteries and shooting all day long.

 If you are new to the market of flash guns, there are loads of options available with the big names offering their own brand speed lights as well as some third party manufacturers offering great alternatives too.

 It’s important to know that you won’t be able to get anywhere near the same amount of from a speed light as you would from a portable studio flash and, just to complicated everything, where as portable flash is measured in watts, which is a common power output for lighting.

 Because of the different way in which light is measured with a flashgun they use a guide number which is worked out by multiplying the subject distance form the source of the flash by your fstop i.e. A flashgun with the guide number of 20 in metres, (64 in feet), at ISO 100, with a subject at a distance of 2.5 metres, (8 feet), would give an answer of ƒ8, (Guide Number 20 ÷ 2.5 Meters = ƒ8).

 This may seem complicated (and only gets worse when you’re bouncing flash off walls) but there are accessories and apps out there which can help you work it out and as you get more confident you will be able to work this out on the fly fairly easily.

 For the purpose of the below, all the guide numbers are shown at 100iso at their maximum zoom.

-Also, if you are hoping to use a speed light for your interior photography and your camera doesn’t have an inbuilt system for controlling external flash guns, you will need to purchase a wireless trigger system, such as the Pocket Wizard range (LINK).
-To find out a bit more about that, visit the accessory blog post here (LINK).
+Also, if you are hoping to use a speed light for your interior photography and your camera doesn’t have an inbuilt system for controlling external flash guns, you will need to purchase a wireless trigger system, such as the Pocket Wizard range.
+To find out a bit more about them, check out my 10 best accessories for interior photography.

 So if you’re not already put off from using your speed light, here are a few different models to give you an idea of what is available.